OWASP/SEDATED/README.md

 - `PRINT_ERROR_MESSAGE_CUSTOM`
   - Allows a custom error message to be printed when errors are encountered.
 - `EXIT_SEDATED_CUSTOM`
-  - Take additional custom action when exiting SEDATED (i.e. log, send metrics, etc...).
+  - Take additional custom action when exiting **SEDATED&#8480;** (i.e. log, send metrics, etc...).
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.
 - `UNABLE_TO_ACCESS_REPO_WHITELIST_CUSTOM`
-  - Take additional custom action when SEDATED is unable to access the repo whitelist file (i.e. print error message, log, send metric, etc...).
+  - Take additional custom action when **SEDATED&#8480;** is unable to access the repo whitelist file (i.e. print error message, log, send metric, etc...).
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.
 - `PUSH_ACCEPTED_CUSTOM`
   - Take additional custom action when a push is accepted (i.e. log, send metrics, etc...).
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.
 - `UNABLE_TO_ACCESS_REGEXES_CUSTOM`
-  - Take additional custom action when SEDATED is unable to access the regexes.json file.
+  - Take additional custom action when **SEDATED&#8480;** is unable to access the regexes.json file.
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.
-  - SEDATED will `exit 1` and print error message if unable to access regexes, however additional custom action may be performed in these cases if desired (i.e. print additional error message, log, send metric, etc...).
+  - **SEDATED&#8480;** will `exit 1` and print error message if unable to access regexes, however additional custom action may be performed in these cases if desired (i.e. print additional error message, log, send metric, etc...).
 - `PUSH_REJECTED_WITH_VIOLATIONS_CUSTOM`
   - Take additional custom action when pushes are rejected for containing violations (i.e. log, send metrics, etc...).
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.
 - `UNABLE_TO_ACCESS_COMMIT_WHITELIST_CUSTOM`
-  - Take additional custom action when SEDATED is unable to access the commit whitelist file (i.e. log, send metrics, etc...).
+  - Take additional custom action when **SEDATED&#8480;** is unable to access the commit whitelist file (i.e. log, send metrics, etc...).
   - Defaults to `:` "do nothing" as an additional action, and is not required to be changed.

 ## <a id="compatibility">Compatibility</a>